GuPai

 Addendum

-I have gathered descriptions of several games which can be played with Western domino or playing cards influenced by GuPai.
-This is an optional reading.
+Here you will find descriptions of several games that can be played with Western dominoes or playing cards but were influenced by GuPai.
+This section is optional.